 A Home for Your Loved One

-St. Louis Center is committed to providing those with intellectual and developmental disabilities (I/DD) with an environment of care that is safe, a culture that promotes rights, and one that provides each individual a care plan that ensures a constant focus on strengthening mind, body and spirit.
+St. Louis Center is committed to providing those with intellectual and developmental disabilities (I/DD) with residential services and care that is safe, a culture that promotes rights, and one that provides each individual a care plan that ensures a constant focus on strengthening mind, body and spirit.

 We provide residential year-round care to adult men and women with I/DD ages 18 and up.
 We also provide day programs and respite care with strong family and guardian support.

-Learn more about St. Louis Center programs, services, enrichment, and family support for people with I/DD.
+Learn more about St. Louis Center programs, residential services and care, enrichment, and family support for people with I/DD.
 We welcome you to visit the St. Louis Guanella Village and Homes either virtually by viewing the photo galleries or schedule a tour to come see us in person.

 St. Louis Center enriches the lives of our residents, families, and day program attendees through engagement, activity and community connection.